 Kibble Korner Pet Food Pantry (Rockford)

 “We’ll feed your pet when you can’t” is this pantry’s motto.
 They have an application that you can print, fill out, and bring to the pantry on food distribution days.
 Clients with currently registered Illinois pets will be prioritized.
 Food pickup days are Monday, Tuesday, and Wednesday from 8:30 am to 12 pm.
 Go here to access the application for assistance.
-Mosey on over here to get more info.
+Get more info here.

 Veterinary Care Grants/Assistance